Florida man parks Smart car in kitchen so it won’t blow away

-JACKSONVILLE, Fla. — A Florida man parked his Smart car in his kitchen to protect it from Hurricane Dorian.
+JACKSONVILLE, Fla.
+(AP) — A Florida man parked his Smart car in his kitchen to protect it from Hurricane Dorian .

 In a Facebook post , Jessica Eldridge said her husband Patrick Eldridge was “afraid his car might blow away” so he parked it in their Jacksonville home’s kitchen.
 She wrote on Tuesday that their other car is parked in the garage.